• Skip to main content

 Lessons learned: self-control, boredom (it’s a good thing), creativity

-Related reading: Calming Activities for Super-Active Kids
+Related reading: The Benefits of Boredom for Kids

-Water Play
+Educational Water Play Ideas

-Hot afternoons mean plenty of water play–swimming, sprinklers, slip and slide, pouring, etc.
+Hot afternoons mean plenty of water play — swimming, sprinklers, slip and slide, pouring, etc.

 Lessons learned: properties of water (volume, mass), pouring skills (eye-hand coordination)

-Pretend Play
+Pretend Play Activities That Build Learning

 The kids decide they want to dress up like their favorite characters–superheroes, cowboys, cowgirls, police, animals, etc. Believe it or not, pretend play builds social-emotional skills in a wonderfully fun way.
 While staying “in character” kids have to use self-restraint and emotional modeling skills.